Sunday, August 5, 2012

 ■5 cocktail sized on the vine tomatoes, some cut in half and some cut in quarters

-■2 cloves of garlic, finely chopped
+■2 cloves of garlic, finely chopped■1/2 of a lemon

 ■1 tsp finely chopped fresh red chili pepper